User Manual: Inquisit Random Dot Kinematogram (RDK)

 coherence: the currently selected coherence

-angle: the currently selected angle (rotation is COUNTERclockwise in this script)
+angle: the currently selected angle (rotation is COUNTERclockwise)

 stimDuration: the currently selected stim duration